Lauerita/Lauerita/README.md

-- Hi, I’m Laura
+- Hi, I’m Laura (❁´◡`❁)
-- I’m interested in math models and data science
+- Applied Math graduate student @ SDSU with research interests in math bio(ecology, parasitiology, infectious diseases) and data science
 - Pronouns: she/her

 <!---
 Lauerita/Lauerita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.